 Step 1: Discover your driver’s permit and your Social Security Number

 You’re attending to require your permit number for the site, so go get your permit out of your wallet (unless you’ve got your driver’s permit memorized).
-You’ll moreover affirm your personality utilizing your number of Social Security.
+You’ll moreover affirm your personality by utilizing your Social Security.
 You ought to have this memorized.
 In case you don’t know it, hunt for your Social Security card, which ought to have been sent to you once you have gotten your number.

 Step 2.
 Visit the website

-It is recommended for you to contact the New Jersey MVC official website.
+It is recommended for you contact the New Jersey MVC official website.
 Close the 1st page, you’ll see “Driver Permit & ID Cards.”
 You ought to press on this.
 At that point press on “Driver Permit Check and Identity Card Following System.”
 This will take you to the page that you ought to go to.

 Step 3: Enter your driver’s license data